≡ Menu

 The main concern for…

-• Deep internal bleeding which can cause swelling within one’s extremities,
+• Deep internal bleeding, which can cause swelling within one’s extremities,

 • Physical damage to one’s joints,

-• Increased risk to infection,
+• Increased risk of infection,

 Which means that…

-When we are approached by an individual who has been diagnosed with any of these “kinds” of conditions, we’re going to know right away what questions a life insurance underwriter is going to want to know the answers too before he or she will be willing to make any kind of decision about the outcome of your life insurance application.
+This is why when we’re approached by an individual diagnosed with any of these “kinds” of conditions, we’ll know right away what questions a life insurance underwriter will want to know the answers to before deciding about the outcome of your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

-Common questions you’ll likely be asked may include:
+Typical questions you’ll likely be asked may include:

 • Who diagnosed your Hemophilia?
 A general practitioner or a specialist?